dulaj93/LAV_calculator/README.md

 Install

-1. Copy the 'support_files' folder to the same folder where the 'lav_cal.exe' file was downloaded.
+1. Download and install the 'LAV Calculator and Converter' application
-2. Run lav_cal.exe
+2. Run 'LAV Calculator and Converter' application file in the installation folder